AbiPatti/Learning_Notes/pandas_notes.md

   - `df.between(a, b)` → check if values fall in range
     - Example: `df[df['Age'].between(20,30)]`
   - `df.isnull()` / `df.notnull()` → filter missing or non-missing rows
+  - `df.query("condition")` → filter rows using an expression string, can use keywords 'and', 'or', etc
+    - Example: `df.query("gdp > 2 and country == 'USA'")`
+    - Lets you write cleaner, SQL-like filters instead of boolean masks

 ### Aggregation/Grouping
 - `df.agg(func)` → apply an aggregation function or a list of them (can use custom/user-defined functions)